-El Camino College employees must be vaccinated before November 8, 2021; students have until January 3, 2022 to receive their vaccination.
+El Camino College employees must be fully vaccinated before November 8, 2021; students have until January 3, 2022 to be fully vaccinated.
 Accommodations will be considered for individuals who may be exempt from this mandate due to medical and religious reasons, but employees should first discuss their work assignment with their immediate supervisor.
 The District will continue utilizing the screening protocols, testing and contact tracing currently operated by World Back to Work (WBTW).
 All students and employees who have not reported their vaccination status should complete this task as soon as possible.
 Please access your WBTW account, create your user profile and upload your vaccination card details.

 Vaccinations are available on campus.
 If you are not yet fully vaccinated and would like to access the campus vaccination services, please contact Student Health Services to schedule an appointment to receive the free Johnson & Johnson vaccine.
 Drop-in vaccination appointments are also available.